How do I get the best Glasgow to London train fare?

 What should I do if I want a cheap train to London from Glasgow?

-There are a few things that you can do to get a better fare!
 If you’re travelling on a weekday, then you might find that a Friday morning is cheapest.
 This is because there are no peak restrictions to either London Euston or London King’s Cross, so the Off-Peak or Super Off-Peak fare effectively ‘caps’ the amount that the rail operators can charge.

 I want to upgrade to First Class, what are my options?